Constitution of the Federation of Australasian Philosophy in Schools Associations

 - to maintain, in appropriate categories, lists of teachers of philosophy in schools, philosophers and other interested persons,

 - to seek support and approval for philosophy in schools from all institutions operating in the field of education whether private or public, with particular emphasis on matters of national and international interest,

-- to co-ordinate the activities of Associates and, where appropriate at any national or international forums, represent Associates when so authorised by the National Council,
+- to co-ordinate the activities of Associates and Members, where appropriate at any Australasian or international forums, represent Associates and Members when so authorised by the Council,

-- to liaise with Associates and organise meetings and conferences at a national level and to facilitate the exchange of information among Associates,
+- to liaise with Associates and Members and organise meetings and conferences at an Australasian level and to facilitate the exchange of information among Associates,

 - to operate as a non-profit organisation designed to facilitate the educational aims and objectives of the Federation.